-Title: Producing gra anolithic works in the workplace Learning outcome Assessment criteria The learner can: 7 continued 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: ensure the stability of the substrate prepare backgrounds/surfaces lay and finish granolithic beds/floors and topping work, level and to falls form skirtings, steps and drainage outlets form imitation stonework mix granolithic paving/topping material recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/work platforms 7.6 Describe the needs of other occupations and how to effectively communicate within a team when producing granolithic works.
+Title: Producing gra nolithic works in the workplace Learning outcome The learner will be a Assessment criteria The learner can: 7 continued 7.5 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: ensure the stability of the substrate prepare backgrounds/surfaces lay and finish granolithic beds/floors and topping work, level and to falls form skirtings, steps and drainage outlets form imitation stonework mix granolithic paving/topping material recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/work platforms 7.6 Describe the needs of other occupations and how to effectively communicate within a team when producing granolithic works.
 7.7 Describe how to maintain the tools and equipment used when producing granolithic works.

-Title: Producing granolithic works in the workplace Additional inform nation about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Producing granolithic works in the workplace Additional inform ation about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Areas Availability for use Unit guided learning hours 5.2 Building and Construction Shared unit 57
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 57

-Title: Producing spe cialised plaster finishes in the workplace Unit Number: Y/618/1264 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the information rework and rescue elating to the ources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing spe plaster finishe 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+Title: Producing spe cialised plaster finishes in the workplace Unit Number: Y/618/1264 Learning outcome The learner will be c sment criteria arner can: Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules method statements, risk assessments and manufacturers' information. producing spe plaster finishe 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
 1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
+1.4 Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statements, risk assessments, manufacturers' information and current regulations governing buildings.
 2 Know how to comply with relevant legislation and official guidance when producing specialised plaster finishes.
-2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+2.1 Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
-2.3 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract producing spe plaster finishe cices when ecialised 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing specialised plaster finishes.
-Demonstrate compliance with given information and relevant legislation when producing specialised plaster finishes in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health
+2.3 Explain what the accident reporting procedures are and who is responsible for making reports. working pract producing spe 3 Maintain safe and healthy working practices when producing specialised plaster finishes.
+Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when producing specialised plaster finishes.
+3.2 Demonstrate compliance with given information and relevant legislation when producing specialised plaster finishes in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health